fibrous-tendencies/hello-mamba/README.md

 Once you are in the repository, you should see a green button that says "Code".
 Click on that button and you should see a URL.
 Copy that URL using the copy button.

-It should look like this:
+It should look like this (the URL will be different):

 ![dropdown](imgs/dropdown.png)